 All monies must be banked, in their entirety, in the appropriate bank account.
-The Finance Officer is responsible for preparing reconciliations between the sums collected, the sums deposited at the bank and the sums posted to the accounting system.
-The reconciliations must be prepared promptly after each banking All outstanding invoices should be reviewed each month by the Finance Officer and pursued to ensure that the School receives all monies due.

-Schools may write off debts and losses in line with the academies financial handbook and after approval of the Chief Finance and Operating Officer.
+The School Business Manager or Finance Manager is responsible for preparing reconciliations between the sums collected, the sums deposited at the bank and the sums posted to the accounting system.
+The reconciliations must be prepared promptly after each banking.
+Schools may write off debts and losses in line with the Academies Financial Handbook and after approval of the Chief Finance and Operating Officer.

-21. MISCELLANEOUS ISSUES
+21. Miscellaneous Issues